 With decades of cumulative experience conducting investigations in active litigation, we are extremely well-versed in the rules of filing and service.
 Industrious and creative, we know that quick action and clever ideas are often needed to track down hard-to-find defendants and witnesses.

 A case we filed in the United States District Court for the District of Columbia had individual and company defendants in four different states.

 We personally served the individuals and registered agents for the defendants who were within easy reach, and an affiliate investigator served a defendant living in New York without incident.
 A defendant purported to be in Illinois, however, proved to be somewhat elusive.
 The address that we were given for him actually belonged to his ex-wife.
-Believing that she might be a source to help us locate the defendant, our affiliate gave her the telephone number of our lead DC private investigator.
+Believing that she might be a source to help us locate the defendant, our affiliate gave her the telephone number of our lead D.C. private detective.
 The defendant subsequently called us from an Illinois mobile number to inquire about the complaint.